-Love art?
-Then check out Salem’s Artists’ Row, a seasonal incubator where local artists and artisans have an opportunity to build their audience and engage with visitors.
+It’s a seasonal incubator where local artists and artisans have an opportunity to build their audience and engage with visitors.

 It is a City of Salem Arts Space Initiative and is open from April to early November.

 Witchy Things, Fortune-Telling & Healing

 No trip to Salem would be complete without delving a bit into the otherworldly.

 This modern metaphysical shop aligns herbal and other magic with interior home design.
 You can also find energy healing, creative services, moon sister retreats, and immersive group trips at HauseWitch.

 11. OMEN Psychic Parlor and Witches Emporium

-It’s chock-full of crystals, gems, and jewelry, occult books and tarot cards, spell kits, amulets, candles, incense, herbs and potions–even broomsticks!
+It’s chock-full of crystals, gems, and jewelry, occult books and tarot cards, spell kits, amulets, candles, incense, herbs and potions.
+You’ll even find broomsticks!

 Before you leave, submit a note of intention to the Healing Alter over which the Witches of OMEN will meditate.